kacper-daniel/Netlifx-analysis-project/README.md

 # Netlifx-analysis-project
-First data science project - netflix movies &amp; tv shows
+This is my first data science project.
+I will try to analyze the data about netflix movies & tv shows!